 It is difficult to tell another what the heart feels.
 Man is inarticulate in the presence of deep emotions and profound truths.
 He can feel the verities but cannot express them.
 Yet at the imminence of approaching departure one can sense part of the meaning behind the experience we label “life”.

-I have felt that as I approach the inevitable day and realize I cannot wait around indefinitely to see the fruition of all the wonderful achievements of science, medicine, atomic power, outer space, etc., or the blossoming into flour of all my promising grandchildren, that the kind the father of us all grass my hand and with a friendly smile says: “Capcom, little man, you had a busy day.
+I have felt that as I approach the inevitable day and realize I cannot wait around indefinitely to see the fruition of all the wonderful achievements of science, medicine, atomic power, outer space, etc., or the blossoming into flower of all my promising grandchildren, that the kindly Father of us all grasps my hand and with a friendly smile says: “Come, little man, you had a busy day.
 It’s bedtime now.
-Put away all your toys till tomorrow, and then when you awake to a bright new day there will be awaiting you delights and wonders far beyond your fondest dream.
-All your playmates will be there too, so say “good night”, and happy dreams.”
-In a recent book there is told the story of an Indian isolated in the California Hills, the last of his race, who, driven bar starvation, wandered into the world of the hated white man who fed and cared for him and learned the ancient unwritten philosophy of life and death of his people, as expressed in the following lines:
+Put away all your toys til the morrow, and then when you awake to a bright new day there will be awaiting you delights and wonders far beyond your fondest dream.
+All your playmates will be there too, so say “good night, and happy dreams.”
+In a recent book there is told the story of an Indian isolated in the California Hills, the last of his race, who, driven by starvation, wandered into the world of the hated white man who fed and cared for him and learned the ancient unwritten philosophy of life and death of his people, as expressed in the following lines:

 When I am dead cry for me a little.
 Think of me sometimes, but not too much.